alexhude/FRIEND/README.md

 ![](./Resources/screenshots/summary.png)

-### 5. Ability to pick only elements you are interested in
+### 5. Ability to pick only features you are interested in and save setting in IDB

 ![](./Resources/screenshots/settings.png)